-Use salt to get hard marks off – To get rid of tough burn marks or residue that won’t budge, reach for the salt instead of the soup.
-Chunky sea salt crystals or kosher salt will help scratch any marks away without stripping away your pan's seasoning.
+Use salt to eradicate tough marks – Use salt to get rid of tough burn marks or residue that won’t budge.
+Chunky sea salt crystals or kosher salt are best, as they reduce marks without stripping away the cast iron seasoning.

-Fully dry your pan – Once you’ve washed the pan, pat it dry with a cloth or towel until dry then leave it out before putting it away or hanging it up.
-To protect against rust, you want to make sure your cast iron is fully dry before putting it away.
+Dry your pan – Once you’ve washed your pan, pat it dry with a tea towel and leave it to air before putting it away.
+And you’re done!

 Yes!
-Another big plus of cast iron cookware is that they’re compatible with induction hobs as well as electric and in the oven, making them super multi-functional and easy to use in any kitchen.
+Another advantage of cast iron cookware is that it’s compatible with induction hobs, as well as electric hobs and the oven, making it super versatile and easy to use in any kitchen.

-However, with cast iron being heavy, watch out to not scratch the glass of your hob.
-To prevent this, make sure you lift your pans straight up off the hob rather than pulling it across the surface.
+Just be careful not to scratch the glass on your hob!
+You can prevent this by lifting your pan straight off the hob rather than dragging it across the surface.

-Make sure your pans are fully dry before storing them.
+- Ensure your pans are dry before storing them.